Robert Popper is a multi-award winning writer, producer and performer, and best-selling author.

 In 2010, Robert wrote on series 14 of South Park in Los Angeles.

 Robert created, wrote and produced the sitcom, Friday Night Dinner, starring Tamsin Greig, Simon Bird, Paul Ritter, Tom Rosenthal and Mark Heap.
 Series one aired on Channel 4 in 2011, winning the Rose D’or for Best Sitcom, a BAFTA nomination plus lots more nominations.
 Series 2 went out on Channel 4 in 2012 and included a Christmas Special.
-Series 3 will air later in 2014.
+Series 3 finished airing in July 2014.

 Friday Night Dinner has gone on to sell to over 150 territories worldwide.

-Robert recently starred alongside Steve Coogan in Sky TV’s ‘Alan Partidge on Open Books’.
-He is also currently script-editing The Inbetweeners 2 movie.
+Robert recently-ish starred alongside Steve Coogan in Sky TV’s ‘Alan Partidge on Open Books’, and script-edited The Inbetweeners 2 movie.
+He is currently writing Friday Night Dinner for a pilot for CBS, America.